PrismarineJS/mineflayer/docs/api.md

 #### "messagestr" (message, messagePosition, jsonMsg)

-alias for the "message" event but it calls .toString() on the message object to get a string for the message before emitting.
+Alias for the "message" event but it calls .toString() on the message object to get a string for the message before emitting.

+#### "inject_allowed"
+Fires when the index file has been loaded, you can load mcData and plugins here but it's better to wait for "spawn" event.

 #### "login"